jimmckeeth/Delphi-on-Linux-Setup/README.md

 The instalation locations are as follows:

-* INSTALL_DIR="/opt/PAServer/$PRODUCT"
+* `INSTALL_DIR="/opt/PAServer/$PRODUCT"`
-* SCRIPT_PATH="/usr/local/bin/pa$PRODUCT.sh"
+* `SCRIPT_PATH="/usr/local/bin/pa$PRODUCT.sh"`
-* SCRATCH_DIR="/var/tmp/paserver-$PRODUCT"
+* `SCRATCH_DIR="/var/tmp/paserver-$PRODUCT"`

-Where _$PRODUCT_ is 13.0, 12.2, etc. So you launch the Florence PAServer with `pa13.0.sh`
+Where `$PRODUCT` is 13.0, 12.2, etc. So you launch the *Florence* PAServer with `pa13.0.sh`.

 ## More information

-The installation of packages is based on the [DocWiki](https://docwiki.embarcadero.com/RADStudio/en/Linux_Application_Development), but with a few changes to address neuances of different distros & install.
+The installation of packages is based on the [DocWiki](https://docwiki.embarcadero.com/RADStudio/en/Linux_Application_Development), but with a few changes to address neuances of different distros & installs.
 If the script doesn't work on your distro of choice then see if the original DocWiki instructions do, and if that still doesn't work, then you distro or installation might not be supported.

 DocWiki Links: